apisite/app-enfist/README.md

 [gl2]: LICENSE

 This application is intended to use within [dcape](https://github.com/dopos/dcape) project as storage for config files with web frontend.
-It uses [apisite](https://github.com/apisite/apisite) binary and contains only sql and html/js code.
+It uses [apisite](https://github.com/apisite/apisite) binary and contains only sql and html|js code.

 Also this project may be considered as apisite example application which demonstrates: